wombleton/gitlaw-nz/acts/N/New Zealand Council for Educational Research Act 1972.md

 *   (1) The Council shall, as soon as practicable after the end of each financial year, provide the Minister with a report of its proceedings and operations for the preceding financial year.

-    (2) The annual report shall contain the statement of financial position of the Board as at the end of the financial year, together with an account of income and expenditure showing the financial transactions for that year, and shall also contain the report of the Auditor-General on the statement of financial position and account.
+    (2) The annual report must contain the financial statements of the Council for the financial year and the audit report on those statements.

     (3) A copy of the annual report shall, after its receipt by the Minister, be laid before Parliament as soon as practicable.

     Compare: 1945 No 26 s 20

-    Section 32(2): amended, on 1 July 2001, pursuant to [section 52][51] of the Public Audit Act 2001 (2001 No 10).

-    Section 32(2): amended, on 1 October 1997, pursuant to [section 6(1)][54] of the Financial Reporting Amendment Act 1997 (1997 No 17).
+    Section 32(2): replaced, on 1 April 2014, by [section 125][46] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 33 Rules